dolph/voice-of-the-customer/README.md

 1. Enter the Bluemix url for your application.
 2. Enter the username (watson) and password (p@ssw0rd).
-3. Select the option to load the data into Cloudant.
+3. Select the option to `Upload content from this computer into Cloudant`.
 4. Enter the folder `./accelerator/data`.
 5. Data will be sent, in bulk, to the application and load it into Cloudant.
 6. When done, the menu will be displayed again.
 Continue on to the next step.